NOTE: The following autobiography is severely outdated, as a lot has changed in the past few years. I promise that updates are coming soon.

 I’m currently living with my mom (temporarily!) in Arlington, Texas, so that I wouldn’t have to pay for rent while travelling the world.

-After quitting Alkami, I spent my time unpacking my belongings, visiting family and friends that I didn’t feel like I had time for before, helping out with my dear mother’s various (and seemingly never-ending) requests, creating this personal web site, and planning this massive ten week trip with my boyfriend Cameron.
+After quitting Alkami, I spent my time unpacking my belongings, visiting family and friends that I didn’t feel like I had time for before, helping out with my dear mother’s various (and seemingly never-ending) requests, creating this personal web site, and planning this massive ten week trip with my best friend Cameron.

 – Comrade Brad